-|Title:||Head Coach- Men's Cross Country / Associate Director of Wieden Hall|
+|Title:||Head Coach- Women's Cross Country / Head Coach - Men's and Women's Track and Field / Associate Director of Wieden Hall|

 Coach Smith has had at least one athlete qualify for and race in each national championship meet since 1989.
 In 2011, the Owls sent 4 male runners to the USCAA Championships, run in Lake Placid, NY.
 Along the way he has been named Maine Athletic Conference Coach of the Year, District Coach of the Year on two occasions, Region 10 Coach of the Year, and Combined Regions 9 and 10 Coach of the Year.
 He has also served as chairperson for various conferences, was a member of the national ranking committee for three years, and has been co-director/director of The County Cross Country Running Camp at UMPI since 1995.

 Coach Smith has two undergraduate degrees in physical education from UMPI and a Master's Degree in Kinesiology and Physical Education from the University of Maine.
 His coaching philosophy is one in which academics are the overall priority with attention to the individual athlete being the focus.
 His comprehensive training program requires the balancing of running, racing, nutrition, psychology, rest, and recovery with the goal being the improvement of individual running economy, a major emphasis in his graduate work.